 - A copy of the leaving certificate from your first academic degree course with the details of all your examination results ("transcript of records") and the official grade point average, if available.
-In the event that you do not yet have the first degree leaving certificate at the time of your application, please include a „transcript of records“ with the seal and signature of the responsible examination office and with the grade record of five semesters of study in your major subject.
+In case you do not yet have the first degree leaving certificate at the time of your application, please include an up-to-date transcript of records with the seal and signature of the responsible examination office and with the grade record of your studies in your major subject thus far.

 - Proof of English language skills (uncertified copy).
 The minimum acceptable level is C1.
-In your application proof of English language skills may be provided in any form that demonstrates that you have attained the minimum acceptable level of C1 on the scale of the Common European Framework of Reference for Languages (CEFR).
-A list of accepted tests and criteria is available here (PDF).
+Proof of English language skills may be provided in any form that demonstrates that you have attained the minimum acceptable level of C1 on the scale of the Common European Framework of Reference for Languages (CEFR).
+Please refer to our list of accepted tests and criteria.

 - Only for Double Master Degree Options: It is recommended to hand in a letter of motivation in English stating the candidate's interest in following the Double Master Degree Option (400 to 600 words).